-Money established by a government order, a currency without intrinsic value.
-To get a grasp of this term just imagine a gold coin and a paper banknote.
-The gold coin has intrinsic value because of the value of the precious metal it is made of.
+Fiat money is currency established by a government order.
+It has no intrinsic value.
+Let’s think of this in terms of a gold coin and a paper banknote.
+The gold coin has intrinsic value because of the precious metal it is made of.
 Paper money doesn’t have any intrinsic value, because the value of paper needed to print a single banknote is negligible.
 Fiat money has value only because a government declares that it does, or because parties engaging in an exchange agree on its value.
 The main problem with fiat money is that a government can lose the ability to maintain its value, which can lead to hyperinflation.

-HODL is just a typo of the word hold.
-One member called GameKyuubi misspelled the word while writing on the bitcointalk.com forum about not selling his coins.
-Thus he was holding them, but he wrote: ”I AM HODLING“.
-And people didn’t let it slide that easy.
-They started to write HODL in his post so it became a thing.
+HODL is just a typo of the word “hold.”
+GameKyuubi – a member of the bitcointalk.com forum – misspelled the word while writing about holding his coins and not selling them.
+Instead, he wrote: ”I AM HODLING.“ People didn’t let the mistake slide.
+They started to write HODL in his post, and soon it became a thing.
 Later, HODL evolved from a typo into an acronym meaning Holding On for Dear Life.
-You can see the mentioned post here: I AM HOLDING
+You can see the original post here: I AM HODLING.

 You’ve probably heard about initial public offerings (IPOs).
 This is when a private company or corporation raises investment capital by offering its stock to the public for the first time.

 An initial coin offering (ICO) is kind of the same, only in the crypto world.
 An ICO happens when a crypto start-up sells its own coins (similar to stocks) to public investors.
 Investors hope the company will be successful and the coins they purchased will grow in value.
 Think of it like a massive Kickstarter campaign for cryptocurrencies.

 Mining is the process of computers validating transactions within a cryptocurrency’s network.
 By doing this, they add blocks onto the blockchain.
 Each network participant – known as a miner – collects unverified transactions independently in order to create a new block.